Install a Minecraft Server on Ubuntu 22.04 VPS (Full 2025 Setup Guide)

 sudo systemctl enable minecraft

-Step 12: Monitor the Server
+Step 12: Backup Your Minecraft Server

-Create a backup directory:
+Create a backup folder:

 mkdir ~/minecraft/backups

-Create a backup script:
+Create the backup script:

 nano ~/minecraft/backup.sh